 We aim to bring you the latest news and information from Bere Regis Parish Council.
-The Council meets monthly on the 2nd Thursday at 7pm in the Drax Hall (the next meeting is on the 8th January 2026).
+The Council meets monthly: 2nd Thurs. at 7pm in the Drax Hall (next mtg 12/2/2026).

 The consultation period for the updated Bere Regis Neighbourhood Plan has started, use the links below to find out more and to complete the review questionnaire.